hectormc-main/Fritter/ROUTES.md

 **Returns**

 - A success message
-- A object with the created freet
+- An object with the created freet

 **Throws**